-This lifetime is a characteristic parameter of each fluorescent dye that may change with its micro-surrounding or its conformational state.
-Lifetime information probes the molecular environment for its composition, such as ion concentration, pH, lipophilicity or the binding to other molecules.
+This lifetime is a characteristic parameter of each fluorescent dye or molecule that may change with its nanoscopic surroundings or its conformational state.
+Lifetime information probes the molecular environment for its composition, such as ion concentration, pH, lipophilicity, or the binding to other molecules.

 Combination of lifetime measurement and imaging